 Above: A comparison between the 1:36 and 1:18 drawings.
-In the case of the SD40-2 (as with many EMD hood units) solid dimensional information was easy to come by when I drew the 1:36 version in 2008, so there were almost no dimensional corrections needed between the 1:36 and 1:18 series—aside from the hood height.
+In the case of the SD40-2 (as with many EMD hood units) solid dimensional information was easy to come by when I drew the 1:36 version in 2008, so there were few corrections needed between the 1:36 and 1:18 series.
+A couple of minor errors include the front radiator fan (off by about 3") and exhaust stack (2.5") but the rest of the differences are almost all 1" or less.

 There are two noteworthy discrepancies that affect a large number of drawings.
 The first affects the majority EMD hood units.
 I used photos to measure the hood height on the first unit I drew in 2008 (an EMD RM-1, or GP38 rebuild) and my measurements were off.
 As a result, all EMD hood units derived from that first drawing have a hood that is 1 to 1.5 scale inches too short above the walkway (depending on dimension rounding).
 However, I only discovered this after completing many drawings, so I decided to live with it.

 The second discrepancy affects all 1:36 ALCO and MLW hood units.
 The hood and cab are both 2.0 scale inches too tall above the walkway.
 This was the result of errors or inconsistencies between ALCO specifications for the frame height vs. railroad specifications for the cab roof height for the Century series.
 I only discovered this error when measuring a preserved M-636 in 2013, long after I had stopped work on the 1:36 series.

 In November 2012 I started the 1:18 series, which is double the size of the 1:36 series (4 pixels per scale inch), making the finest increment 1/4 inch.
 While I aim for perfect accuracy in every dimension and detail, I can't make such a strong claim; nonetheless, the 1:18 drawings follow all major dimensions exactly and are generally accurate to within a fraction of a scale inch in minor dimensions.
 Any inaccuracies are the result of uncertainties or variations in the measurements I've made—not the result of "eyeballing" the dimensions.